VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Introduction

 In this work, we release \datasetname, a multi-modal Twitter dataset of 7.6M tweets and 25.6M retweets that are related to voter fraud claims.
 Using a manually curated set of keywords (e.g., ``voter fraud'' and ``\#stopthesteal'') that was further expanded using a data-driven approach, we streamed Twitter activities between October 23rd and December 16th, 2020.
 We performed various validations on the limits of our stream, given Twitter's API constraints~\cite{Morstatter2013StreamingCoverage}, and estimate that we were able to retrieve around~60\% of the data containing our crawled keywords.

-We further enhanced the \datasetname~dataset in order to make it accessible for a broader set of researchers and future research: (1) We cluster users according to their retweeting dynamics and release the cluster labels; (2) Given Twitter's widespread post-election suspension action, we crawl and include the user status as of January 10th, 2021; (3) We compute and share the perceptual hashes of 168K images that appeared in the data; (4) We aggregate and share metadata about 138K external links that appeared in the tweets, including 12K unique YouTube videos.
+We further enhanced the \datasetname~dataset in order to make it accessible for a broader set of researchers and future research: (1) We cluster users into communities according the network of their retweet patterns and release the community labels for each user; (2) Given Twitter's widespread post-election suspension action, we crawl and include each users' suspension status as of January 10th, 2021; (3) We compute and share the perceptual hashes of 168K images that appeared in the data; (4) We aggregate and share metadata about 138K external links that appeared in the tweets, including 12K unique YouTube videos.
 Our dataset also allows researchers to calculate the amount of Twitter interactions with the collected tweets, users, and media items, including number of retweets and quotes from various clusters, or from suspended users.

 A preliminary analysis finds a significant cluster of users who were promoting the election fraud related claims, with nearly 7.8\% of them suspended in January.
 The suspensions focused on a specific community \textit{within} the cluster.
 A simple analysis of the distribution of images, based on visual similarity, exposes that the most broadly shared (by number of tweets) and the most retweeted images are different.
 Although recent research has shown that voter fraud claims are pushed mainly by mass media~\cite{benkler2020mail}, we also find that external links referenced by promoters of the claims point mostly to low-quality news websites, streaming services, and YouTube videos.
-Some of the widespread videos claiming `evidence' of voter fraud were published by surprisingly small channels.
+Some of the most widespread videos claiming `evidence' of voter fraud were published by surprisingly small channels.
 Most strikingly, all of the top ten channels and videos spreading voter fraud claims were still available on YouTube as of January 11th, 2021.

 We believe that the release of \datasetname, the largest public dataset of Twitter discussions around the voter fraud claims, with the enhanced labels and data, will help the broad research community better understand this important topic at a critical time.